Anyone knows wich is the best way and nearest place to make a lunch break when we are visiting the Angkor complex?

 If price is a concern, take your own food and drink from Siem Reap.

 But there are many places to eat close to the temples. about 10 years ago

 I understand that you want to get good value for money etc, but by buying from the local vendors, then you are contributing back to the economy.
 I agree that we pay over-inflated prices but if we can make it to Cambodia, then surely we can afford to pay a couple of dollars for our sandwiches or water.

 I quite liked the experience to be honest.
 We got our tuk-tuk driver to take us to his favourite place - where we knew he got something for taking us - and we got him some lunch as well.
 We sat for ages in the middle of the day under some shade, watching the world go by and really enjoyed chatting with people.

 SR is a great place and my trips to Angkor are still so vivid in my mind.
-We took tea with some of the nuns and also sat and chatted with monks who were learning English. almost 8 years ago
+We took tea with some of the nuns and also sat and chatted with monks who were learning English. about 10 years ago

 Is mid november a good time to visit Seam Reap?

 Is SR heavy rain and flooding like Bangkok now?